RabbitSeries/AdventofCode/README.md

 *Alternative* ::

-Empty Alternative always matches and does not consume any input
+- Empty Alternative always matches and does not consume any input.
+- Between alternatives (Disjunctions), the remainder of the regular expression is not tried.

 >[empty]